-Decluttering: A fascination with the fad
+Decluttering: the fascination with a fad

 Today a lovely friend came to one of my yoga classes and afterwards we got chatting about decluttering.
-She recommended a BBC4 documentary with Shappi Khorsandi (click here to listen), which I then felt compelled to write about.
+She recommended a BBC4 documentary with Shappi Khorsandi (click here to listen), which I felt compelled to write about.

 In the programme, it was fascinating to hear three women put so eloquently what I have trouble explaining, about decluttering and organising.
 It’s not about having pristine surfaces with no objects on, it’s not about being photoshoot-ready all the time.
 In fact my own window sills proudly have photos, nick-nacks, and school art projects on them!